vinodkd/halo/doc/UserGuide.md

 ## Disclaimer

 Halo is very much an "assembled" language - almost everything in Halo has been built and/or tried before; so if you find some feature of Halo reminding you of some language of the past, its most probably true.
-There was just a wealth of ideas from the past that Halo couldnt help but borrow!
+There was just a wealth of ideas from the past that Halo couldn't help but borrow!

 # Chapter 1: The `read` action and Basic Data